 movie: the breach (free film) - May 19, 2015

-Directed by Mark Titus 82 min | 2014 | USA | Not Rated * Post-film Q&A with filmmaker Mark Titus.
+The WMC offers COVID conscious opportunities to enjoy the outdoors.
+Participants of all in-person events should bring and wear face coverings, expect social distancing, and changes to our usual practices.
+To support contact tracing and hands-free signing of the WMC Liability Waiver, online registration is required for all in person WMC events.Directed by Mark Titus 82 min | 2014 | USA | Not Rated * Post-film Q&A with filmmaker Mark Titus.
 When fishing guide/filmmaker Mark Titus learns why wild salmon populations plummeted in his native Pacific Northwest, he embarks on a journey to discover where the fish have gone and what might bring them back.
 Along the way, Titus unravels a trail of human hubris, historical amnesia and potential tragedy looming in Alaska - all conspiring to end the most sustainable wild food left on the planet.
 Battle lines are drawn and the fight for resource control begins as the story unfolds through the voices of the people who know the salmon best.
 Fishermen, tribal leaders, scientists, artists, authors and chefs - all with a shared knowledge and passion for wild salmon as cultural treasure, mystery from the sea and vital food source.
 Featuring artist Ray Troll, authors David James Duncan (The River Why), David R. Montgomery (King of Fish), Canadian activist Alexandra Morton, and Inaugural Head of the United States Environment Protection Agency, Bill Ruckelshaus.

 |Date:||Tue May 19 2015|

 |Meeting Place:||the Salt Lake City Public Library, inside south entrance|